-Our office remains operational.
+Our office remains operational and we welcome contact from new and current clients.
 Some of our staff are working remotely, and we are not meeting with clients in person in an effort to stop the spread of COVID-19.

 We are available by phone, video conferencing, email, and of course regular mail.
 Please feel free to contact us at any time!

 We want to reassure you that at this difficult time we continue to work on your cases and move them forward.
 While some government agencies have suspended their services (see below), many deadlines are still applicable and we will meet those deadlines.

 Below are some updates about government services:

 The New Orleans Immigration Court is postponing all non-detained master calendar hearings until further notice.
 The Court will re-schedule these hearings in the future.
 Some individual merits hearing for non-detained cases are being heard.
 Contact the Court (504-589-3992) two days prior to your hearing to find out if it will go forward as scheduled.

 All persons working in or visiting the common spaces of the immigration courts – waiting rooms, corridors, courtrooms, and other spaces generally open to the public – are required to wear face coverings and should become familiar with CDC information about COVID-19.
 An exception to the face covering requirement will be made for children under two years of age and individuals with medical conditions that prevent them from wearing a face covering.
 Other requirements may apply, and persons with business before the immigration court should take care to check the court’s website prior to arrival.
 Please obey all official signs posted in the building and EOIR space.